Barton Seagrave: Governance

-Barton Seagrave has a Parish Council and forms the Barton ward of Kettering Borough Council.
-It is in the Wicksteed division of North Northamptonshire Council.
+There are two tiers of local government covering Barton Seagrave, at parish and unitary authority level: Barton Seagrave Parish Council and North Northamptonshire Council.
+The parish council meets at the village hall at 11 Bertone Road, which was completed in 2017.

+Barton Seagrave was an ancient parish.
+When elected parish and district councils were created in 1894 it was given a parish council and included in the Kettering Rural District.
+The parish was abolished in 1935 and most of the area, including the village itself, was transferred into the urban district of Kettering, which subsequently became a municipal borough in 1938.
+The borough was reformed and enlarged in 1974 to become the Borough of Kettering.
+Barton Seagrave was re-established as a separate parish within the wider borough in 2002.
+The borough of Kettering was abolished in 2021 to become part of North Northamptonshire.

 Facilities

 The village has a wide range of amenities, including a convenience store on Gotch Road, a full-service Post Office on St Botolph's Road and a petrol station beside the A6 on the outermost limits of the village.
 There is a Community Centre on Castle Way, along with the Masque Theatre, and a new (201&) village hall in the Redrow estate off St Botolph's Road / Polwell Lane.

 The large and lively church, St Botolph's, is located at the village green, adjacent to the war memorial.
 They provide groups for all ages, from mums and tots to seniors' groups, plus youth groups and regular social events for the community.

-The village has one pub, The Stirrup Cup, on Woodlands Avenue, which serves real ales and has a regular quiz night.

 Environment

 The village is home to the Castle Fields Wildlife Trust site.
 This is managed by the Wicksteed Trust and is a haven for plants, including Meadowsweet.
 A footpath runs through the reserve to the arboretum at Wicksteed Park and sheep graze in the reserve during the summer.

 There is also a pocket park, Wallis Spinney, a strip of woodland which lies within the Ise Valley, south-east of the church, which is accessible via Belvoir Drive.
 The Spinney is cut into three areas by a road and a tarmac footpath and is the site of ancient woodland consisting mainly of ash and field maple.
-This had been neglected, but is now being cared for.
-The site now has accessible paths and information signs to welcome visitors, but is difficult to access from Castle Way due to the fence built by Ms Hearne, Principal of the Latimer Community Arts College.
 It is named after a local farmer, Samuel Wallis, and was once owned by Wicksteed Park.
 It is thought that most trees were planted in the 17th century, although it is probable that woodland existed prior to this.
 There is evidence of coppicing, hedge-laying and a boundary ditch, possibly from a medieval field system.